bcgov/CITZ-IMB-Capstone2020/docs/maintain.md

 3. Download the forked solution app in your local by following [build.md](./build.md)

-4. (**Optional**) If you have Contributors, you also have to make the connection between your local and the master branch for the solution app.
-You have to check out is your local up-to-date with the master branch or not before you want to make a pull request.
-If you don't do so you might over-write others' work.
+4. (**Optional**) If you have Contributors, you must establish  the connection between your local and the master branch for the solution app.
+Verify that your local repo is current with the master branch (or not), before you make a pull request.
+If you don't do so you might over-write the work of others.

    * Checkout your remote URL, run following command in terminal:
    ```sh